erickdau/photo_ingest_proj/README.txt

 ### IMPORTANT ###

 I take NO RESPONSIBILITY for script malfunction and any file loss due to its use.
 I myself double check that every file I need was copied to the destination folder when the script runs with no issues - let alone when it returns some kind of error.
 So I recommend anyone who uses it to do the same.

+Known issues:
+1. Copied files update their creation date for the date they were copied.
+Still working on resolving that.